Co-UDlabs/sewer_defects/README.md

 1. Prepare the required input files:

    - Box Method:
-     - A folder containing images of a known-size calibration object (e.g., a box) taken from different viewpoints.
+     - A folder containing images of a known-size calibration object (e.g., a joint) taken from different distances.
      - Download the example data from [this Google Drive link](https://drive.google.com/drive/u/1/folders/1uzGhAWrRaIO_u3EYJMSJqwj3Aho5RdIg) and place the images in a local folder.

    - Checkerboard Method:
-     - A video file containing frames of a checkerboard pattern placed in different positions and orientations.
+     - A video file containing frames of (or still images of) a checkerboard pattern placed in different positions and orientations.
      - Download the example data from [this Google Drive link](https://drive.google.com/drive/u/1/folders/1xCasZSRDQwJzxzs-_qgVZaTP7_6k07I6) and place the video file in a local directory.

 2. Install the necessary dependencies: